a25patel/data-structures/data_types/booleans_and_comparison_1.md

 ### !question

-Using comparison operators, we're going to create several boolean values, and store them in variables.
+Using comparison operators (`==`, `===`, `<`, `<=`, `>`, `>=`), we're going to create several boolean values, and store them in variables.

 We have to figure out if we can bake enough cakes before the party!
+Every attendee gets a single slice of cake.

-First, figure out if we have enough slices now.
-Use a comparison operator to figure out if there are enough.
-Assign the result to the enoughSlicesNow variable.
+1. First, figure out if we have enough slices for our attendees.
+Use a comparison operator to figure out if there are enough slices.
+Assign the result to the `enoughSlicesNow` variable.
-Next, figure out how many slices we'll need, if any.
-Assign the result to the slicesNeeded variable.
+1. Next, figure out how many additional slices we'll need, if any.
+Assign the result to the `slicesNeeded` variable.
+We need to figure out how many attendees will not have a slice of cake if we don't bake some cakes soon!
-Figure out how many cakes can be baked, using the formula (bakers * cake time) * hours left.
+1. Figure out how many cakes can be baked, using the formula (bakers * cake time) * hours left.
 Assign the result to the cakesWeCanBake variable.
+Hopefully we can bake enough to satisfy all of our attendees!
-Now, figure out if you'll have extra slices, using comparison operators.
-Assign the total number of slices to the finalSliceCount variable, then check if it is greater than the number of attendees and put the result in the extraSlices variable.
+1. Now, figure out if you'll have extra slices after baking cakes, using comparison operators.
+Assign the total number of slices to the `finalSliceCount` variable, then check if it is greater than the number of attendees and put the result in the `extraSlices` variable.

 ### !end-question